-Dr. Pradeep Behera, associate professor of civil engineering, studies stormwater management, non-point source pollution, water resources engineering, climate change and sustainable urban water systems.
+Dr. Pradeep Behera, PE professor of civil engineering, studies stormwater management, non-point source pollution, water resources engineering, climate change and sustainable urban water systems.
 He previously worked as a senior water resources engineer in the private sector, and is a Diplomat Water Resources Engineering from the American Academy of Water Resources Engineers.

-Dr. Ahmet Zeytinci, professor of civil engineering, has co-authored and published dozens of peer-reviewed conference papers, including one deemed Best Paper in 2005 by the American Society for Engineering Education.
+Dr. Ahmet Zeytinci, PE professor of civil engineering, has co-authored and published dozens of peer-reviewed conference papers, including one deemed Best Paper in 2005 by the American Society for Engineering Education.
 He has more than 30 years of research, teaching, design and engineering practice, with past project including the award-winning 7th District Police Station in Washington, D.C., the Tube-Tunnel project between Asia and Europe, and the $350 million terminal building at Ataturk International Airport in Istanbul.
 He is a past president of the Society of Professional Engineers in Washington, D.C., (DCSPE) and is currently DCSPE Representative to the NSPE House of Delegates.
 Dr. Zeytinci is also co-coordinator of MATHCOUNTS for the District of Columbia.